 Any young person who is interested in becoming a law enforcement officer should participate in a Police Explorer program if a nearby department has one.
 These programs, which are open to kids in high school, provide participants with an experience that will look good on an application for a police job.
 Given that the most common minimum age required of police applicants is 21, aspiring officers will need to make good use of their time between high school and attaining that age.
 Departments always look for intelligent, well-educated recruits, so college is an excellent choice.

 2. Research the basic requirements of police departments you are considering.

-US police agencies utilize a hiring process that involves a series of steps that takes place over weeks or months and is focused on both weeding out undesirable candidates and identifying the recruits who possess the most desirable traits.
-While there are exceptions, typically in order to be considered for a position, a candidate must be a US citizen, 21 years of age, and hold a valid driver’s license.
-Though there is some variation, the typical department requires a minimum of a high school diploma or GED.
+US police agencies utilize a hiring process that involves a series of steps that take place over weeks or months and is focused on both weeding out undesirable candidates and identifying the recruits who possess the most desirable traits.
+While there are exceptions, in order to be considered for a typical position, a candidate must be a US citizen, 21 years of age, and hold a valid driver’s license.
+Though there is some variation in educational requirements, the typical department requires a minimum of a high school diploma or GED.
 It has become more common for police departments to require recruits to have some college credit before applying.
 Some departments, however, do allow exceptions to college requirements for those with military service or prior law enforcement experience.
 Check with the PD to which you are interested in applying to learn specific details.